Canadian miner Fission Uranium says to go hostile with Alpha Minerals

-Aug 26 (Reuters) - Fission Uranium Corp, a Canadian miner, said it would consider making a hostile bid for Alpha Minerals Inc, which did not respond to an offer of about C$171 million ($162 million) last week.
+(Reuters) - Fission Uranium Corp FCU.V, a Canadian miner, said it would consider making a hostile bid for Alpha Minerals Inc AMW.V, which did not respond to an offer of about C$171 million ($162 million) last week.

 The deal, if successful, will give Fission complete control of the Patterson Lake South uranium project in the Athabasca basin in northern Saskatchewan.